kemalgeylaniyuki/CleanArchitectureGamesApp/README.md

 It is the layer that houses the core business logic of the application.
 Business rules, entities, and use cases are defined here.

 <h3>Entity</h3>
-This layer includes the fundamental data structures of the application.
+Entity includes the fundamental data structures of the application.
 It typically represents objects retrieved from the database and interacts with the domain layer.

 <h3>Presenter Layer</h3>